UncoderIO/Uncoder_IO/README.md

 docker-compose up -d
 ```
 4. Open `http://localhost:4010/` in your browser and you are ready to go.

-# :evergreen_tree: Online Version
-You can use the online open-source version of Uncoder IO at [https://uncoder.io/](https://uncoder.io/).
-It's free, doesn't require registration, and doesn't collect or store any user data whatsoever.

 # :mortar_board: How to Use